 |Access arrangement (UCATSEN) deadline:||September 22, 2021|

 |Final booking deadline:||September 28, 2021|

 |Bursary deadline:||September 29, 2021|

 |Results delivered to universities:||Early November 2021|

 It costs £75 to sit the UCAT in the UK.

 In previous years, it was cheaper to sit the test early.
 In 2020 tests in July and August cost £55 and tests after that cost £80.
-It’s not clear if this will be the case in 2021, or if you’ll have to pay the flat fee of £75.
+However, it looks like there isn’t a discount for early booking this year.

 Tests outside the UK cost £120.
 Fees for the UCAT ANZ are different and detailed here.